-Marine insurance policies cover the loss of, or damage caused to, boats and other types of vessel.
+Marine insurance policies cover the loss of, or damage to, boats and other types of vessels.

 Types of complaint we see

-- they didn’t take reasonable care to avoid loss or damage
+- you didn’t take reasonable care to avoid loss or damage

-- they didn’t disclose information the insurer asked for when they took out the policy
+- you didn’t give the insurer information they asked for when you out the policy

-- they didn’t comply with the policy’s security requirements
+- you didn’t comply with the policy’s security requirements